-The 439th Airlift Wing is a unit of the Air Force Reserve Command and is commanded by Col. Steven Vautrain.
-The wing is assigned to Westover Air Reserve Base, Mass. and operates 16 C-5B airlifters.
+The 439th Airlift Wing is a unit of the Air Force Reserve Command and is commanded by Col. Joseph Janik.
+The wing is assigned to Westover Air Reserve Base, Mass. and operates 8 C-5M Super Galaxy cargo aircraft.
 The 439th reports to 4th Air Force headquartered at March ARB, Calif.

 Westover is the nation's largest Air Force Reserve base.
-Currently, 2,500 reservists are assigned to the wing at Westover.
+Currently, 1,660 reservists are assigned to the airlift wing at Westover.
 They train one weekend each month and also serve a 15-day annual tour of duty each year.
 The 337th Airlift Squadron is the wing's flying unit at Westover.

 The Mission.
 The 439th Airlift Wing is capable of providing worldwide air movement of troops, supplies, equipment and medical patients.
 Support units provide communications, engineering, logistical, medical and security requirements.

 The peacetime mission includes recruiting, training and supervision of personnel to assure mission readiness.
 The wing is also responsible for the management of aircraft maintenance and all assigned Air Force combat support real property, equipment and supplies.